Sign Up

 • Veteran and one or more non-veterans (not spouse)

-The military-to-military couple each use a portion of their entitlement to qualify for the mortgage loan.
-This is not the same procedure as a mortgage loan shared by a military member or veteran and a non-military spouse.
+This is where VA joint loans can get confusing.
+When both spouses are veterans, each uses a portion of their VA loan entitlement to qualify for the mortgage.
+This entitlement is finite and can be used up completely when purchasing a home.
+This process differs from a mortgage loan shared by a military member or veteran and a non-military spouse.

 VA Loan Funding Fees For Joint Loans